 John Dean Biography: Wife, Net Worth, Age, Height, Books, Children, Wikipedia

-John Dean is an American lawyer best known as White House Counsel to President Richard Nixon during the Watergate scandal.
+John Dean was an American attorney best known for his role as White House Counsel to President Richard Nixon during the Watergate scandal.

-His role in the cover-up and subsequent testimony before Congress made him a key figure in one of the biggest political scandals in American history.
+His role in the cover-up and subsequent testimony before Congress made him a key figure in one of the biggest political scandals in US history.

-After the scandal, Dean became a commentator, author and lecturer, offering insights on contemporary legal and political issues.
+Following the scandal, Dean became a commentator, author and speaker, offering insight into contemporary politics and legal issues.

 File